aultimus/slack-user-data-service/README.md

 complexity into the code in that we need to deal with more types and cannot simply treat the slack response as raw json but hopefully it provides safety in its stead and reliability in the face of any api changes.
+* I wrote integration tests as I wanted to test the full surface area of the service.
+This is a trade off against writing unit tests which would be quicker to write, run but would test less surface area.
+* I chose not to process team_joined events but it would not be much work to add this functionality, this is because I have observed user_changed events to accompany team_join events in every occasion that I have witnessed them.

 ## Notes
 Slack codechallenge app has these permissions: